 Rain Jacket

-The number one thing you don’t want to forget to pack is a rain jacket.
+The number one thing you for what to wear in Japan in spring is a rain jacket.
 I only brought a flimsy windbreaker with me thinking that the spring weather wouldn’t be too bad.
 I was woefully wrong.

 The rain isn’t exactly heavy or tropical in any way.
 But it spits this sort of very wet mist which can last all day long.
 If you don’t have a good rain jacket, then it won’t take long to get totally soaked through.

-Like many countries in this part of the world, low-cut cleavage-filled shirts just aren’t the done thing.
-Feel free to wear micro-mini-skirts and shorts, but getting the girls out it sort of frowned upon.
+Like many countries in this part of the world, low-cut cleavage-filled shirts just aren’t the done thing for what to wear in Japan in spring (or even summer).
+Feel free to wear micro-mini skirts and shorts, but getting the girls out is sort of frowned upon.

-I felt most comfortable and stylish in crew-neck t-shirts or high-neck blouses paired with skirts or jeans.
-It helps that it’s not particularly hot in Japan in Spring, so you’ll be quite happy to be more covered up anyway.
+I felt most comfortable and stylish in crew-neck t-shirts or high-neck tunics and blouses (this one comes in loads of colors and patterns) paired with skirts or jeans.
+It helps that it’s not particularly hot in Japan in spring, so you’ll be quite happy to be more covered up anyway.

 Midi/Maxi Dresses & Skirts